DEMCON/libstored/python/README.md

   `libstored.gui` or `libstored.cli` to.
 - `libstored.wrapper.serial`: like `libstored.wrapper.stdio`, but using
   `pyserial` instead of stdin/stdout.
+- `libstored.wrapper.tcp`: like `libstored.wrapper.stdio`, but using a TCP
+  connection to the debug target.
 - `libstored.log`: command line tool that connects to a debug target and logs samples to CSV.
 It is equivalent to passing `-f` to `libstored.gui`, but this tool allows easier automation of a specific set of samples.